 I like new frontiers.
 That’s why I’m excited to be participating in Karen’s attempt to create a School of Ed at P2P University this fall.
 It should be a neat opportunity to fiddle with what it means to do PD.

-I couldn’t be more excited to be facilitating a course we’re calling “Common Core & Writing: Deeper Learning for All.”
+I couldn’t be more excited to be facilitating a course we’re calling “.”
 I pitched the course as “a course on writing to learn for non-English teachers” and that’s almost exactly what I’ll be teaching1.
-Better yet – some of my friends from the National Writing Project will be helping me to develop the course.
+Better yet – some of my friends from will be helping me to develop the course.

 The six week course, which will begin mid-October, is going to begin with a deep look at the Common Core State Standards, and particularly the section of the standards that addresses the role of writing across the curriculum.2 Then,’ we’ll tackle writing in the classroom from two distinct lenses:

-As a final project, participants in the course will use this protocol from the NWP to help them develop some writing assignments for their own classrooms that should result in some thoughtful writing for and with students.
+As a final project, participants in the course will use for their own classrooms that should result in some thoughtful writing for and with students.
 We should all get some good ideas.

 As I’m developing the collection of resources, I know that NWP’s Digital Is will be an important text for the group.
 And I’m also reminded of Peter Elbow and Donald Murray and their essential contributions to writing as process and writing as something that teachers just, you know, do.